nmoroze/tclint/docs/violations.md

 ## `blank-lines`

 Scripts may not contain too many consecutive blank lines.
-This number can be configured by `style.max_blank_lines`.
+This number can be configured by `style.max-blank-lines`.

 ### Rationale